music-encoding/guidelines/_guidelines-v3/14-harmony/02-harmonyDetails/03-harmonyMusicText/01-harmonyFigbass.md

 its
 after-beat.

-{% include plainExample.html example="./v3/examples/harmony/harmony-sample261.xml" valid="false" %}
+{% include plainExample.html example="examples/harmony/harmony-sample261.xml" valid="false" version=page.version %}

 The primary goal of [fb]({{ site.baseurl }}/{{ page.version }}/elements/fb.html){:.link_odd_elementSpec} is not the capture all the visual